CodeLifeOrg/codelife/README.md

 http://localhost:3300/
 ```

+## Additional Technical Information

-## Additional Env Vars
+### Explanation of Env Vars

-All environment variables prepended with `CANON_` are documented in the `datawheel-canon` repo [here](https://github.com/Datawheel/datawheel-canon).
+All environment variables prepended with `CANON_` are documented in the `canon` repo [here](https://github.com/Datawheel/canon).

 Codelife has two additional admin-specific env vars, `FLAG_COUNT_HIDE` and `FLAG_COUNT_BAN`, which set the number of user reports on a piece of content required to hide the content (remove from listings/profiles) and ban it automatically, respectively.

-## Additional Setup Steps

 ### Remote Rendering

 Codelife contains a CodeEditor that students may use to make websites in the browser.
-The code that students write is executed on another domain (codelife.tech) to bolster security.
+The code that students write is executed on another domain (codelife.tech) to improve security.
 The student code is passed to a landing page on codelife.tech via [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) and injected into an iframe on that page.

 The landing pages (contained in `/sandbox`, but hosted on codelife.tech) are named such that the origin of the `postMessage` can be automatically routed to an appropriately named page (e.g. en.codelife.com -> en-codelife-com.html).
 This is to ensure that ONLY codelife.com and its language subdomains can send code to be executed.